Psychology of Gerontology and Positive Aging Graduate Certificate

 PSY 612 - Psy Ed Statistics

-This course will examine the psychological principles and knowledge base underlying the major models and theories of individual, organizational consultation, and supervision.
-Scientific information derived from the study of learning, cognition, development, and personality theory will be examined in relation to the common consultative and supervision practices and models employed in business, government, and education.
-Instruction and practice in the supervision of psychological services conducted in appropriate laboratories and agencies is also provided.
+Psychological Principles of Consultation.
+Three semester hours.
+This course will examine the psychological principles and knowledge base underlying the major models and theories of individual and organizational consultation.
+Scientific information derived from the study of learning, cognition, development, and personality theory will be examined in relation to the common consultative practices and models employed in business, government, and education.

 PSY 618 - Group Dynamics